Chevolution: Commercialization

 The Che image and idealization continues to carry powerful meaning and is mass-produced with various interpretations that evolve over time.
 In the documentary Chevolution the image is described as a symbol that represents something unique to each individual and cause.
 The documentary describes how its multiple meanings and interpretations are displayed through the different forms of art and commercialization of the portrait.
 Through various art forms it has been and continues to be modified and reconstructed to have different meaning or manipulate its representation.
 Commercialization of the image has expanded to pictures, swimming suits, beer, wallets, socks, shirts, cigarettes, even in cartoons such as South Park and The Simpsons.
-The commercialization of Che in all forms has contribute the recognition and persistence of the icon.
+The commercialization of Che in all forms has contributed to the recognition and persistence of the icon.
 Che was a devout Marxist who rejected the corporate model and capitalism.
 Chevolution also discusses how capitalist society has overtaken the Che image and whether or not it reflects his ideologies.